Astronomy Essentials

 Observe Venus when the moon is nearby

-On the morning of November 9, 2023, the waning crescent moon will be close to Venus in the morning sky.
-In fact, some parts of the globe can see a lunar occultation of Venus that day.
+On the morning of April 25, 2025, the waning crescent moon will be close to Venus in the morning sky.
+The moon will also be near Venus on April 23, 24 and 26.

 The easiest way to find Venus in the daytime is just before or after an occultation by the moon.
 During such events, the moon passes in front of Venus from our earthly perspective.
 And – especially if the occultation happens in daytime from your location – you might glimpse Venus near the lighted (or darkened) edge of the moon.
 Unfortunately, for any fixed location on Earth, occultations of Venus are rare.
-Luckily, there will be an occultation of Venus visible from most of Europe and the Middle East on November 9, 2023.
+Luckily, there will be an occultation of Venus visible in parts of Africa, Europe, western Russia, Canada, Greenland and Asia on September 19, 2025.

 If you catch a good photo of the moon and Venus, be sure to submit it to EarthSky!